 Court documents state their vehicle is registered in Illinois.
 Investigators said Nick Costa presented a Florida driver’s license when he cashed the $5,000 check.

-Both men are expected to be charged with theft and pressuring someone into a home improvement contract.
+Both men are charged with theft and pressuring someone into a home improvement contract.
 Alex Costa faces an additional charge of misrepresenting to induce a home improvement contract.
+They're both free on $5,000 signature bonds.